Paranoia is a mental illness symptom that needs your attention

 It had never occurred to me that this paranoia was anything less than normal.
 I figured I was just a worrier.
 I had always been a worrier, after all — I just took it to extremes from time to time.
 When I was especially doubtful of reality, my husband would affectionately call me Paranoid Parrot.

-My paranoia was more or less a joke to the people who knew me best.
+My paranoia was more or less a joke to the people who knew me best. false

 Embarrassed by my behavior, I told myself that I was just being silly and over dramatic.